The 5 Core List Emotions for Kids

 1- Happiness:

-A positive emotional state is characterized by feelings of joy, contentment, and satisfaction.
-Happiness is one of the most recognized emotions and is important for a child’s overall well-being.
+A happy emotional state is marked by feelings of joy, contentment, and satisfaction.
+Happiness is one of the best-known emotions.
+It is essential for a child’s overall well-being.

 Examples: Smiling, laughing, feeling content, and showing excitement.